 This year I wanted to visit another Fringe Festival outside of The Edmonton International Fringe Festival that I attend every year.
 Recently, I drove down to see some shows at The Calgary Fringe Festival.

-The Calgary Fringe Festival was started in 2006, and this year there are 26 different shows playing at the festival.
+This festival started in 2006.
+This year there are 26 different shows at the festival.

 Most of the venues for the shows are within walking distance of each other in the Inglewood area.
-On the weekend, there are shows happening all day, but because I was visiting during the week shows weren’t starting until the evening (5pm).
+On the weekend, shows are happening all day, but because I was visiting during the week shows weren’t starting until the evening (5 pm).
 That’s okay though because Calgary is a big city with lots to do.
 If you are in Inglewood, there are also some great restaurants (like Without Papers Pizza where I had supper), shops and bars to visit.
 Coming to the neighbourhood in the evening most of the stores were closed, but I would imagine thing will be much busier this weekend.

 The Hudson Bay Epic!